 The preferred stock at December 31, 2006 were entitled to receive dividends prior to and in preference to any declaration or payment of dividends on the common stock, at the rate of \$0.08 per share per annum on each outstanding share of Series A preferred stock, payable quarterly.
 Such dividends were payable only when and if declared by the Board of Directors and are not cumulative.
 No such dividends were ever declared or paid.
-After payment of such dividends, any additional dividends would be distributed among Series A preferred stock and common stock pro rata based on the number of shares of common stock then held by each holder (assuming conversion of all such Series A preferred stock into common stock.)
+After payment of such dividends, any additional dividends would be distributed among Series A preferred stock and common stock then held by each holder (assuming conversion of all such Series A preferred stock into common stock.)

 The preferred stock at December 31, 2006 had a preference in liquidation of \$1,404,000 or \$1.00 per share.
 In the event of liquidation, the holders of Series A preferred shares were entitled to receive preference on any distribution of any assets equal to \$1.00 per share, plus any declared but unpaid dividends.
-The remaining assets, if any, would then be distributed among the holders of common stock and preferred stock, pro rata based on the number of shares of common stock held by each holder, assuming the conversion of all such redeemable convertible preferred stock.
-If VirnetX, Inc.'s legally available assets were insufficient to satisfy the liquidation preferences, the assets would be distributed ratably among the holders of the Series A preferred stock, in proportion to the amounts each holder would receive if VirnetX, Inc. had sufficient assets and funds to pay the full preferential amount.
+The remaining assets, if any, would then be distributed among the holders of common stock and preferred stock, nor rata based on the number of shares of common stock held by each holder, assuming the conversion of all such redeemable convertible preferred stock.
+If VimetX, Inc.'s legally available assets were insufficient to satisfy the liquidation preferences, the assets would be distributed ratably among the holders of the Series A preferred stock, in proportion to the amounts each holder would receive if VimetX, Inc. had sufficient assets and funds to pay the full preferential amount.